AGE: – 19th – Early 20th Century

 FOR PRICE PLEASE CONTACT – include item number below

 19th century Burmese Innwa teak wood sitting Buddha Image seated on a double lotus pedestal, with hand gesture in bhumisparsa mudra.
-The Buddha statue is flanked on either side by two carved mythological creatures of the Pyinsa Rupa.
+This Buddha statue is flanked on either side by two carved mythological creatures of the Pyinsa Rupa.

 Across the front near the base of the statue are two carved figures of a lion on either end with two seated nats in the centre.